Lumi-supercomputer/lumi-userguide/docs/firststeps/loggingin-webui.md

 ![Dashboard for the LUMI web interface](../assets/images/wwwLumiDash.png)

-Please read more how to use LUMI via the Web interface from the [Web interface](../runjobs/webui/index.md) secion.
+Please read more how to use LUMI via the Web interface from the [Web interface](../runjobs/webui/index.md) section.